How to Use WebGL to Accelerate Web Barcode and QR Code Decoding Speed

 total time = image data obtaining time + barcode decoding time

-I made a simple test for 640x480 video stream.
+I conducted a simple test with a 640x480 video stream.

 web barcode decoding: grayscale vs color